SmallPatatas/blundervalley/content/blog/so-many-unanswered-questions.md

 ## Carbon emissions

 * How much CO2 will this project be responsible for emitting?
-* Will this project mean that Canadians end up paying higher carbon taxes, as a method of reducing emissions elsewhere?
+* Will this project mean that Canadians end up paying higher carbon taxes, as a method of reducing emissions elsewhere?<br>

 Carbon Capture and Storage is <a href="https://climate.mit.edu/ask-mit/if-fossil-fuel-power-plant-uses-carbon-capture-and-storage-what-percent-energy-it-makes" target="_blank">expensive and difficult to implement</a>.
 * What percentage of carbon emissions will be captured and stored?
 * How will those emissions be captured and stored?